ppy/osu-elastic-indexer/README.md

 A specific index can be closed by passing in index's name as an argument; e.g. the following will close `index_1`:

     dotnet run close index_1

+## Cleaning up closed indices

+This will delete all closed indices and free up the storage space used by those indices.
+The command will only delete an index if it is in the `closed` state.

+    dotnet run delete

+Passing arguments to the command will delete the matching index:

+    dotnet run delete index_1

 ## Adding fake items to the queue